-- 2.107 Staff Costs and Agency Costs form part of most of the cost categories within the Business Plan and Annual Cost Reporting Templates; however, they are not a cost category in themselves. - 2.108 For this reason, we have not set an individual allowance for Staff Costs and Agency Costs as part of the GD17 price control, and we have applied a similar approach for the GD23 price control. - 2.109 We have reviewed actual costs incurred and assessed the requested allowances against these, taking into consideration any evidence provided by the GDNs as to why the projected Full-Time Equivalents (FTE) and associated costs should differ from the base year and medium term historic actuals. - 2.110 In addition, we have assessed assumptions around all inputs/driver data for Staff Costs and Agency Costs for reasonableness through benchmarking and actual outputs from previous years, where deemed appropriate.
+- 2.112 Furthermore, we have sought to standardise the method used to estimate the FTE cost allowance for the engineering cost categories with the approach adopted for the other Opex cost categories.
+We have therefore used a single base year unit cost to estimate the annual salary allowances for the determined number of FTEs throughout the GD23 period. - 2.113 For the other non-engineering cost categories we have continued to review actual costs incurred and assessed the requested allowances against these, taking into consideration any evidence provided by the GDNs as to why the projected Full-Time Equivalents (FTE) and associated costs should differ from the base year and medium term historic actuals. - 2.114 In addition, we have assessed assumptions around all inputs/driver data for Staff Costs and Agency Costs for reasonableness through benchmarking and actual outputs from previous years, where deemed appropriate.